mservicetech/volcano-campsite/doc/test_cases.md

 }
 ```

-response (return the confirmed reservation with reservation id)
+Response (return the confirmed reservation with reservation id)

 ```text
 {